Sunillad08/notes/Networking/SMTP.md

 SMTP stands for **Simple Mail Transfer Protocol**.
 SMTP is a set of communication guidelines that allow software to transmit an electronic mail over the internet is called Simple Mail Transfer Protocol.
 It is a program used for sending messages to other computer users based on e-mail addresses.

+SMTP is used twice to transfer main from client's user agent to client's server and then from client's server to other person's server.

 ---

 ## How SMTP works?